google/mtail/docs/faq.md

 We consider the Prometheus behaviour broken, but to avoid any confusion, `mtail` by default disables exporting timestamps to Prometheus.

-You can turn this behaviour back on with the `--emit_metric_timestamps` commandline flag, and if you have slow moving counters, you should tune your Prometheus' `query.lookback-delta` parameter.
+You can turn this behaviour back on with the `--emit_metric_timestamp` commandline flag, and if you have slow moving counters, you should tune your Prometheus' `query.lookback-delta` parameter.
 See also [Staleness under Querying